Anne Meiman Hughes: Professional experience

 Hughes works as a Licensed Master Social Worker for Jewish Senior Services' Institute on Aging and as coordinator for the Center of Elder Abuse Prevention.
 She was formerly a Program Director at CLASP Homes Inc., and she co-founded Norwalk Peacemakers, a non-profit organization.

 Political career

 Election

 Hughes was elected in the general election on November 6, 2018, winning 54 percent of the vote over 45 percent for Republican candidate Adam Dunsby.
 She is the first Democrat to represent the district in over three decades.
 Anne serves on Aging, Human Services and Labor and Public Employees Committees of the Connecticut General Assembly.

 Anne is an advocate for family medical leave, and was a living donor of a kidney to her godson in 2015, and has given speeches and testimonials at the Georgetown Transplant Institute where the surgeries were performed.

+Hot Mic Incident Involving Representative Anne Hughes

+On April 15, 2025, Connecticut State Representative Anne Hughes (D–Easton) was inadvertently recorded making a controversial remark during a press conference held by the Tax Equity Caucus at the Connecticut State Capitol in Hartford.
+The event coincided with Tax Day and focused on proposals to increase the capital gains tax, expand the child tax credit, and override the state's fiscal guardrails.

+During the proceedings, Rep. Hughes was seen exchanging a high-five with Rep. Sarah Keitt (D–Fairfield) and was overheard saying, "We're not rich.
+But I always tell the governor to tax my people — they won't even notice."
+The comment was captured by CT-N cameras and microphones, leading to public scrutiny and media coverage.